kikyous/rails-vue-loader/README.md

 # heads up!

-version 0.0.6 has incompatible change, due to bugs in previous version.
+version 0.1.0 has incompatible changes, attempting to make the syntax work more similarly to Webpack/vue-loader.

+Specifically:

-now you should assign `vm` variable to make it works!
+- You should assign `module.exports` variable to make it work! (not vm)
+- Now supports normal javascript (as well as coffeescript)

 # feature